pensjonatus/flash-fiction/blog/chocolate-mousse.md

 ---
-title: 'Chocolate Mousse'
+title: Chocolate Mousse
 date: '2012-04-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "So how did you guys meet?"
 I asked.
 The four of us were having dessert.